-- Students should keep hands, feet and objects to oneself. - Students will always treat self, others, and Prentice property with respect. - Students will use kind and respectful language towards others (no profanity, insults, or obscene gestures). - While active play is encouraged, running in the hallways and during transition between classes is not permitted.
+- Students should keep hands, feet and objects to themselves. - Students will always treat self, others, and Prentice property with respect. - Students will use kind and respectful language towards others (no profanity, insults, language that is sexual in nature, or obscene gestures). - While active play is encouraged, running in the hallways and during transition between classes is not permitted.